Kenner Army Health Clinic providers administer first COVID vaccinations

 |0

-This work, Kenner Army Health Clinic providers administer first COVID vaccinations [Image 2 of 2], by Jefferson Wolfe, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Kenner Army Health Clinic providers administer first COVID vaccinations, by Jefferson Wolfe, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT